NHMRC’s peer review process is integral to supporting the best health and medical research in Australia.

 Contributing to peer review is an important step in your professional development, and provides the opportunity to contribute further to Australia’s health and medical research.
 Participating in peer review offers you the opportunity to see the breadth of research conducted in Australia and to examine new research in your field of expertise.
 By improving your understanding of NHMRC’s peer review process and reviewing applications, you have the possibility of strengthening your own applications in the future.

-Guiding principles for peer review nomination and appointments
+Guiding principles for peer review nomination and appointments, and self-nomination

 Peer review honour roll